Estimating Density Models with Truncation Boundaries using Score Matching: Abstract

 \section{Abstract}

 Truncated densities are probability density functions defined on truncated domains.
-They share the same parametric form with their non-truncated counterparts up to a normalization term.
-Since the computation of their normalization term is usually infeasible, unnormalized models are used for parameter estimation.
-Score Matching is a powerful tool for fitting parameters in unnormalized models.
-However, it cannot be straightforwardly applied here as boundary conditions used to derive a tractable objective are usually not satisfied by truncated distributions.
-In this paper, we study parameter estimation for truncated probability densities using generalized SM.
-The choice of the weight function in generalized SM is critical to provide a computationally tractable and statistically preferable estimator even for complicated boundaries.
-As to the weight function, we use the distance function that is defined as the distance from a point in the domain to the boundary of the domain.
-We show the consistency of the proposed method as well as its link with the minimum Stein discrepancy estimator.
-The usefulness of our method is demonstrated by numerical experiments and real-world experiments.
+They share the same parametric form with their non-truncated counterparts up to a normalizing constant.
+Since the computation of their normalizing constants is usually infeasible, Maximum Likelihood Estimation cannot be easily applied to estimate truncated density models.
+Score Matching (SM) is a powerful tool for fitting parameters using only unnormalized models.
+However, it cannot be directly applied here as boundary conditions used to derive a tractable SM objective are not satisfied by truncated densities.
+In this paper, we study parameter estimation for truncated probability densities using SM.
+The estimator minimizes a weighted Fisher divergence.
+The weight function is simply the shortest distance from a data point to the boundary of the domain.
+We show this choice of weight function naturally arises from minimizing the Stein discrepancy as well as upperbounding the finite-sample estimation error.
+The usefulness of our method is demonstrated by numerical experiments and a study on the Chicago crime data set.
+We also show that the proposed density estimation can correct the outlier-trimming bias caused by aggressive outlier detection methods.